-AHPT 8414 Cardiopulmonary Physical Therapist Practice (4:3:3,F,IVC)

-This course examines primary and secondary cardiopulmonary impairments that limit patient outcomes in various settings including, intensive care units, long term care facilities, outpatient settings, school settings, and home health care.
+HPPT 8414 Cardiopulmonary Physical Therapist Practice (4:3:3,F,IVC) This course examines primary and secondary cardiopulmonary impairments that limit patient outcomes in various settings including, intensive care units, long term care facilities, outpatient settings, school settings, and home health care.
 Emphasis is placed on the components of physical therapy practice - screening, examination, evaluation, diagnosis, prognosis, development of a plan of care, intervention, and evaluation of outcomes.
 The integration of other health care professionals into patient care will be discussed.
 Application of the following concepts is included: communication, individual and cultural differences, professional behavior, critical inquiry and clinical decision making, patient and caregiver education, pharmacological management, and management of health care delivery.
-ISBN: 978-0323059138; ISBN: 978-0803621428; ISBN: 978-1609136055.
+ISBN: 978-0323059138; 978-0803621428; 978-1609136055.

-AHPT 8422 Pediatric Physical Therapist Practice (4:3:3,F,IVC) This course focuses on physical therapist examination, evaluation, interventions, and expected outcomes for pediatric patients with musculoskeletal, neuromuscular, cardiopulmonary, or general medical impairments and functional limitations.
+HPPT 8422 Pediatric Physical Therapist Practice (4:3:3,F,IVC) This course focuses on physical therapist examination, evaluation, interventions, and expected outcomes for pediatric patients with musculoskeletal, neuromuscular, cardiopulmonary, or general medical impairments and functional limitations.
 The course includes discussion of physical therapist practice in specialized settings such as neonatal intensive care, early childhood intervention programs, and public schools.
 ISBN: 978-1-4160-6626-2

-AHPT 8425 Musculoskeletal Physical Therapist Practice I (4:3:3,F,IVC)

-This course provides an in-depth study of the principles of orthopedic/ musculoskeletal examination, evaluation, and intervention, and incorporates a detailed working knowledge of pathologic anatomy as it relates to functional limitation and movement dysfunction.
+HPPT 8425 Musculoskeletal Physical Therapist Practice I (4:3:3,F,IVC) This course provides an in-depth study of the principles of orthopedic/musculoskeletal examination, evaluation, and intervention, and incorporates a detailed working knowledge of pathologic anatomy as it relates to functional limitation and movement dysfunction.
 This course provides the foundation for orthopedic intervention through the use of modalities, physical agents, joint mobilization/manipulation, and therapeutic exercise, as well as functional and post-surgical rehabilitation principles.
-ISBN:978-0-07-174404-1;ISBN:978-0-13-254478-8;ISBN:978-0-323-05590-1 limitation and movement dysfunction.
+ISBN:978-0-07-174404-1; 978-0-13-254478-8; 978-0-323-05590-1

+HPPT 8426 Musculoskeletal Physical Therapist Practice II (4:3:3,F,IVC) This course provides an in-depth study of the principles of orthopedic/musculoskeletal examination, evaluation, and intervention, and incorporates a detailed working knowledge of pathologic anatomy as it relates to functional limitation and movement dysfunction.
 This course provides the foundation for orthopedic intervention through the use of modalities, physical agents, joint mobilization/manipulation, and therapeutic exercise, as well as functional and post-surgical rehabilitation principles.
-ISBN: 978-0-07-174404-1; ISBN: 978-0-13-254478-8
+ISBN: 978-0-07-174404-1; 978-0-13-254478-8